oneminch/Notes/HTML.md

 - The `name` attribute identifies the data entered in a form control. e.g. `query=html`
 - A `<form>` with no `action` attribute sends data to the same page.
 - By default, form data is sent as a `GET` request, with the data added to the URL.
 The data can be accessed from the URL in any context: frontend or backend. e.g. search engine forms.
 - If `POST` is used as the method, the data is included in the request body; it can only be accessed using a script.
-The data will be encrypted if [[HTTPS]] is enabled. e.g. Login forms
+The data will be encrypted if [[HTTP|HTTPS]] is enabled. e.g. Login forms
 - `inputmode` provides the type of data that might be entered on a user input element to allow the browser to display the appropriate virtual keyboard. e.g. `inputmode='url'` might display a virtual keyboard with the `/` key in the forefront.
 - `enterkeyhint` defines what label (or icon) to display on the enter key on virtual keyboards.
 For instance, a value of:
     - `enter` -> new line